 Truth: most basement apartments aren’t legal in Toronto.
 There are zoning requirements, fire code and electrical requirements.

-Related: You can read more about basement apartments here.
+Related: You can read more about Basement Apartments here.

 84. Not realizing you need to provide your downpayment to your lawyer a few days before closing.

-You’ll need to meet with your lawyer before closing day to sign all the final paperwork.
+You’ll need to meet with your lawyer before the closing day to sign all the final paperwork.
 You’ll also need to provide them with a big fat cheque to pay for your new home.
 That cheque will equal the purchase price, less your deposit, less the amount of your mortgage plus closing costs.

 85. Thinking your deposit and downpayment are the same thing.